oizin/applied-predictive-modeling/measuring-predictor-importance/oil_data_182.md

 When there are three or more classes, filterVarImp will compute ROC curves for each class versus the others and then returns the largest area under the curve.
-In this case, with AUCs of 1, there are clearly some predictors that can perfectly separate one class from the rest.
+In this case, with AUCs of 1, there are clearly some predictors that can perfectly separate one class from the rest (but we could have guessed this looking at the boxplots!).

 ```r
 # AUC results